This is a list of actionable beginner running tips.

 8. Be Patient Getting Back To Running

 Are you already injured?
-Unfortunately, many of you are reading this and currently injured.
+Unfortunately, many of you are reading this and are currently injured.
 Ouch.

 Not injured?
 If you’re not injured, feel free to skip ahead.

-Whatever the injury, to come back stronger than you were before, you MUST fully commit to your recovery with your whole mind, body, and spirit.
-Injury recover, and prevention too, is a marathon.
+Whatever the injury, you MUST fully commit to your recovery with your whole mind, body, and spirit to come back stronger than you were before.
+Injury recovery, and prevention too, is a marathon.
 It’s NOT a sprint.

 This process all starts with you and your belief that you will overcome your injury and come back stronger than ever.
 But you must be patient.

 9. Track All Of Your Runs No Matter How Fast Or Not-So-Fast You Run

 When recovering from injury, it’s essential to keep track of every progression or improvement you make.
 Doing so will help motivate you to reach your end goals and allow you to witness your progress.
 Need help with tracking your numbers?
 You’ll love our free training tracker.